Janice McGeachin: COVID-19 pandemic and strained relationship with Governor Brad Little

-As lieutenant governor, McGeachin has had a strained relationship with the governor, Brad Little, despite the fact that Little is a fellow conservative Republican.
+As lieutenant governor, McGeachin had a strained relationship with the governor, Brad Little, despite the fact that both were conservative Republicans.
 McGeachin frequently criticized Little's strategy regarding the COVID-19 pandemic.
 The clashes intensified amid an intra-party split among Republicans on COVID-19 vaccinations, masks, and pandemic-related issues, on which traditional Republicans and the far-right disagreed.

-In May 2020, Little said he had not spoken to McGeachin in weeks.
 During the pandemic, McGeachin repeatedly criticized Little for taking steps (such as closing physical businesses) to prevent the spread of the disease.
 In late-April 2020, McGeachin urged reopening all businesses in Idaho by April 30, and also spoke at a protest in eastern Idaho against stay-at-home directives.
-In a May 2020 editorial, McGeachin wrote that, "I lose sleep at night because the heavy hand of our government is hurting so many Idahoans."
+In a May 2020 editorial, McGeachin wrote: "I lose sleep at night because the heavy hand of our government is hurting so many Idahoans."
 By July 2020, after the state's economy had reopened, Idaho saw a spike in coronavirus cases.
 In August 2020, McGeachin headlined a rally organized by the right-wing, conspiracist John Birch Society at the rally in Twin Falls, where speakers decried public health measures to combat the coronavirus.
 At the rally, McGeachin criticized Little and other state officials.
 In October 2020, McGeachin appeared in a video by the right-wing Idaho Freedom Foundation in which she wielded a gun and Bible, railed against COVID-19 public-health measures, and questioned whether "a pandemic may or may not be occurring."

 In November 2020, McGeachin submitted a proposal to Governor Little's Coronavirus Financial Advisory Committee, seeking to spend $17 million in federal COVID-19 aid funds to purchase and operate two "walk-through disinfectant cubes" at the Idaho state Capitol.
 McGeachin criticized the governor's coronavirus policies while touting the technology, although a National Institutes of Health study published months earlier determined that the use of "walk-through sanitation gates" was ineffective, possibly dangerous, and violates global health standards.

 In July 2020, McGeachin condemned federal economic relief granted during the COVID-19 pandemic.
 However, McGeachin's Idaho Falls-based business accepted two partially forgivable loans, totaling $314,727, from the federal Paycheck Protection Program.
 After the company's acceptance of the PPP funds was publicized, McGeachin said that the company accepted the funds to counter what she called harm "by the heavy hand of government in 2020."